 - Authorizing language.
 Make sure the agent under your durable power of attorney and the personal representative named in your will have authority to deal with your online accounts.
 The Web site DigitalEstateResource.com provides sample language.

 - Update the inventory.
 As you open new accounts and services, purchase new devices, and change usernames and passwords, you will have to update your list so that it remains current.
+Here is a link to our worksheet.

 Unfortunately, as the Internet makes our lives easier and quicker, it also makes them more complicated.
 We all need to take steps to make sure that our loved ones have the necessary access when access becomes necessary.